-Due to the high costs of carrying out a retrospective conversion, few libraries can carry out a complete conversion all at once.
-They therefore must prioritize certain part of the collection.
-Figure 8 shows that book materials are the most prioritized in retro-conversion projects at 75% response rate.
+Due to the high costs of carrying out a retrospective conversion, few libraries can carry out a complete conversion all at once, and so must prioritize parts of the collection.
+Figure 8 shows that book materials are the most prioritized in retrospective conversion projects at 75% response rate.
 Only one library (3.1%) indicated that they prioritized the serial collections.
-21.9% of the respondents indicated that all resources are given the same level of importance during retro-conversion.
+21.9% of the respondents indicated that all resources were given the same level of importance during retrospective conversion.